mkb79/audible-cli/README.md

 ## Commands

 Call `audible -h` to let you show all main subcommands.
 At this time, there are the `manage`, `download` and `library` subcommand.
 The `manage` command has multiple subcommands.
 So take a look with the `audible manage -h` and `audible manage <subcommand> -h`.

+## Plugins

+### Location

+Audible-cli expected plugins in the `plugins` subdir of the config dir.
+Read above how Audible-cli searches the config dir.
+You can provide a custom dir with the `audible —plugins PATH_TO_PLUGIN_DIR`.

+### Custom Commands

+You can provide own subcommands and execute them with `audible plugin-cmds SUBCOMMAND`.
+All plugin commands must be placed in the plugin folder.
+Every subcommand must have his own file.
+Every file have to be named ``cmd_{SUBCOMMAND}.py``.
+Each subcommand file must have a function called `cli` as entrypoint.
+This function have to be decorated with ``@click.group()`` or ``@click.command()``.

+Relative imports in the command files doesn’t work.
+So you have to work with absolute imports.
+Please take care about this.

 **More informations will be coming soon.**